Share this story

 Bonus: Mountain views in the golden hour

-Winters are known for extended golden hours.
+The winter season is the best time to visit Brahmatal Trek, as this season is known for extended golden hours.
 “It’s breathtaking to see Mt.
 Trishul light up in the evening during that time,” says Dhaval Jajal, Senior Trek Leader and Filmmaker at Indiahikes.

 You get to witness a brilliant alpenglow.
-“It’s because in winters the haze is minimal, almost non-existent.
+“It’s because in winter the haze is minimal, almost non-existent.
 The clouds also settle low due to the cold.
 This is why mountain views are incredibly sharp, especially during the mornings and evenings,” Dhaval explains.

 Rays of the setting sun directly fall on these big mountains during the golden hour.
 Photo by Ravi Ranjan Sr Trek Leader at Indiahikes

-The Thrilling Ridge Walk
+Thrilling Ridge Walk to Brahmatal Summit

-Not many know this, but from the ridge, you can also trace most of the famed Roopkund trek route!
+Not many know this, but from the ridge, you can also trace most of the famed Roopkund Trek route!

 The size of the trekkers in the picture give you an idea of the scale of the ridge.
 They are trekking to Jhandi Top.
 From there you walk on the ridge for almost two hours to reach Brahmatal top.
 Picture shot by Deep Thakkar in February 2020